 Copy for Ad 2 = “Waterproof backpack for hiking, rated 5-stars by 2,000+ customers.
 Now at 20% off!”

 Again, when you’re testing your ad copy, you shouldn’t change any other element of your ad.

 Your CTA, headline, banner — everything has to remain the same.

-Apart from optimizing your ads, you should also experiment with other ad formats, like how we discussed in Step 6 of this article.
+Apart from optimising your ads, you should also experiment with other ad formats.
+More specifically, we recommend creating vertical video ads.

-Viewers retain 95% of a message when they watch it in a video, but they only retain 10% of that same message when reading it in text.
+Viewers retain 95% of a message when they watch a video, but they only retain 10% of that same message when reading it in text.

 Well, statistics show that marketers who use video grow their revenue 49% faster than those who don’t use videos.